AerospaceMark/MATPack/README.md

 where `GeneralSignalProcessing` is the name of the package.
 After executing this command, all of the code within that package becomes available to you.

 MATPack also enables sharing MATLAB packages through online Git repositories.
-To add a package from an online Git repository, simply type
+To download a package from an online Git repository, simply type

 ```python
 addPackage 'insert cloning url'
 ```

 where the cloning url is replaced with the specific cloning url for the package you would like to add.
-Once you've added a package, it now becomes available to be "used" in your code.
+Once you've downloaded a package, it now becomes available to be "used" in your code.

 In order to use MATPack, you need to install [Git command line tools](https://git-scm.com/).
 This means being able to execute Git commands in your local terminal (for MacOS and Linux users) or in your local command prompt ([for Windows users](https://stackoverflow.com/questions/11000869/command-line-git-on-windows)).
 To learn more about Git, consider looking at the manual [So, You Want To Use Git?](https://github.com/Mark-C-Anderson/So-You-Want-To-Use-Git).